AnishDe12020/100-days-of-code/log.md

 **Today's Progress**: Quite some progress on my side project, SPOILER ALERT, adding support to skip days and profile page left, along with small things here and there.

 **Thoughts:** Good day!

+### Day 31: 25th March, 2022, Friday

+**Today's Progress**: More progress on my side project but there is a huge bug in my way and a lot of work too!
+No new features implement today.

+**Thoughts:** Hoping for a better tomorrow.